-Indian Government recently launched Bharat QR Code which is a revolutionary QR code to transfer money between all banks and digital e-wallets.
-The user can even transfer money from e-wallets to merchant’s bank account by scanning a single QR code.
+Indian Government recently launched Bharat QR Code which is a revolutionary QR code to transfer money between customer & merchant.
+The user can transfer money from Bharat QR enable banking app to the merchant’s bank account by scanning a single QR code.
 In this article, we are going to discuss the different types of Bharat QR Code which can be used to send or receive money digitally.

 Different Types Of Bharat QR Code

 There are two types of Bharat QR code available right now.
 The first one is Static QR Code and the second one is Dynamic QR Code.
 Both QR codes can be scanned using a smartphone.
-Receivers have to create one type of Bharat QR code, and customers or senders have to scan that QR code using their bank apps or digital wallet QR code scanners.
+Receivers have to create one type of Bharat QR code, and customers or senders have to scan that QR code using their bank apps scanners.

 About Static Bharat QR Code